irfanm46/cybersecurity-daily-log/README.md

 - Learned the importance of clear documentation in security operations.
 - Studied the basic incident response lifecycle
 - Learned the importance of clear documentation in security operations (do again)
+- Explored common log sources used in SOC environments
 ---

 ## What Cybersecurity Actually Is: